vitorhugo-pinto/clockingin-spa/README.md

-After all, ensure to create an .env.local file.
-This file should contain all necessary environment variables for the application to function properly.
+After all, ensure to rename the .env.sample to .env.local This file should contain all necessary environment variables for the application to function properly.
+At this point, only the API_URL is needed

-In the .env file to run locally:
+In the .env.local file to run locally:

 VITE_API_URL=http://localhost:8080